Unitarian Earth Spirit Council

 us to live in harmony with the rhythms of nature.”

-We usually have a ritual and circle dance in the sanctuary between 12:30-1:30 pm on the Sunday nearest the upcoming Sabbat (Solstice, Equinox or Cross-quarter day).
+We usually have a ritual (often with a few circle dances) between 12:30-1:30 pm on the Sunday nearest the upcoming Sabbat (Solstice, Equinox or Cross-quarter day).

 The Earth Spirit Council